markziemann/dee2/README.md

 The aim of DEE2 is to make all RNA-seq data freely available to everyone.
 DEE2 consists of three parts:
 * Webserver where end-users can search for and obtain data-sets of interest
 * Back-end that collects, filters and organises data provided by contributing worker nodes
-* Pipeline that can download and process SRA data as well as your own fastq files.
+* Pipeline that can download and process SRA data as well as users' own fastq files.

 DEE2 currently supports analysis of several major species including A. thaliana , C. elegans, D. melanogaster, D. rerio, E. coli, H. sapiens, M. musculus, R. norvegicus and S. cerevisiae.
 The DEE2 pipeline downloads data from SRA and processes it, providing tabulated data that can be used in downstream statistical analysis.